Content on this page was generated by AI and has not been manually reviewed.

 10 How do I rotate or change the PSK?

 Update the PSK in the EdgeRouter config vpn l2tp remote-access ipsec-settings pre-shared-key and update every client with the new PSK.
 Then test connections to ensure all clients have the new key.
-Expressvpn for edge how to use expressvpn on microsoft edge browser extension setup tips and features

 11 How do I migrate from L2TP/IPsec to a different VPN protocol?

 Evaluate your needs first.
 WireGuard is a strong option if supported by your hardware, or OpenVPN if you require broader client compatibility.
 Each protocol requires its own server configuration, client setup, and firewall adjustments.
+How to disable proxy settings in microsoft edge 2026

 12 How can I back up my EdgeRouter VPN configuration?